Hartlepool United Club Profile

 The Ward Jackson, 3-9, Church Square, Hartlepool, Durham, TS24 7EU.
 Tel: 01429 850140.
 Website: Click Here.
 Map: Click Here.

 In my poverty stricken student hitching days I once got a lift of over 200 miles with a lorry driver from the North-East.
 He talked non-stop for four hours and in that time, what with the roar of the engine and the board 'Geordie' accent, I understood not one single word.
 It seemed to matter naught.
 On the brief occasions he paused for a split second to suck in some oxygen a random 'yep' or 'nope' was sufficient to launch him on again.

 Take some warm clothing.
-If you don't believe us you obviously weren't at Grimsby!
+If you don't believe us you obviously haven't been there before or to places like Grimsby!
 If the wind is whipping off that North Sea it is COLD.

 And if it turns out that global warming has reached Hartlepool one day a decade then just leave those thermals in the car.

 Hartlepool United : Local Amenities

 Local Guesthouses and Hotels